 King College, B.S. (summa cum laude), Physics and Performing and Visual Arts, 2003

-Dr. Whitney does research in the area of medical physics, specifically in how the principles of physics can be used to improve the measurements made by the different medical physics imaging modalities such as magnetic resonance imaging and ultrasound.
-She is also interested in physics education research, as well as the mathematics of music theory and the physics of musical instruments, particularly the piano.
+Dr. Whitney does research in the area of medical physics, specifically in how the principles of physics can be used to improve quantitative measurements made by the different medical physics imaging modalities such as magnetic resonance imaging and ultrasound.
+She is also interested in physics education research and the physics of musical instruments, particularly the piano.